sendgrid/sendgrid-php/USE_CASES.md

 <a name="GAE-instructions"></a>
 # Google App Engine Installation

-Google App Engine installations with composer require the creation of file `php.ini` in the base folder(the same directory as the `app.yaml` file).
+Google App Engine installations with Composer require the creation of file `php.ini` in the base folder(the same directory as the `app.yaml` file).
 You can read more about this file [here](https://cloud.google.com/appengine/docs/standard/php/config/php_ini).

 The file `php.ini` should contain: